The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 Using favorite sound bites from the previous year’s speeches with 3D kinetic typography, Giant Ant built a golden world where stories and the actors within them are king.

-Colin in Black & White is a Netflix series about how some people play the game.
-Others change it.
+Colin in Black & White is a Netflix series about how some people play the game, but others change it.
 From Colin Kaepernick and Ava DuVernay, follow the path of one ordinary high school kid who became extraordinary.

 This mixed media main title from Elastic is a great blend of typographic animation and motion graphics.